 Welcome to my website

-I am a professor at the Université de Montréal in the Department of Political Science and a visiting researcher at Mila - Quebec AI Institute.
-My research is primarily focused on data science, AI, and machine learning.
+I am a professor at the Université de Montréal in the Department of Political Science and an Associate Academic Member of Mila - Quebec AI Institute.
+My research focuses on data science, AI safety, and the impact of generative AI on political attitudes.
 I also have an interest in legislative institutions and comparative political development.
-I am currently Director of the Big data analysis undergraduate program at the Université de Montréal.
+I am currently Director of the Data analysis undergraduate program in social sciences and humanities at the Université de Montréal and a researcher at IVADO - the Research, Training and Knowledge Mobilization Consortium in Artificial Intelligence.

 My most recent work studies political polarization and the spread of misinformation in online societies with the Complex Data Lab.
-Directed by Reihaneh Rabbany, the lab’s goal is to develop methodologies for analyzing complex datasets by leveraging techniques in large language models, graph mining, as well as unsupervised and supervised learning.
-Our interdisciplinary research initiatives bring together a group of computer scientists from Mila and political scientists from the Université de Montréal and McGill.
+The lab’s goal is to develop methodologies for analyzing these social and political issues by leveraging techniques in large language models, graph mining, as well as unsupervised and supervised learning.
+Our interdisciplinary research team brings together a group of computer scientists from Mila and political scientists from the Université de Montréal and McGill.
 You can find out more about these projects here and in my current research section.

 Parliamentary Voting Records and Canadian Political Development